Women's football in France: Club football

 As of 2021 the pyramid consists of four tiers: The top tier, then Division 2 which is split into two groups, followed by Division 3 which is split into four groups, which is then are fed from many Tier 4 regional leagues.

 Division 1 Féminine was created in 1918 and placed under the aegis of the Fédération des Sociétés Féminines Sportives de France (FSFSF), a women's football organization led by pioneer Alice Milliat.
-The competition was organized for fourteen consecutive years until in 1932 female football was banned.
+The competition was organized for fourteen consecutive years until in 1932 women's football was banned.
 The most successful club during this period was by far Fémina Sports Paris with 12 titles.
 En Avant Paris captured two titles whilst Les Sportives de Paris won the remaining campaign.

 In 1975 the women's football was officially rehabilitated and Division 1 Féminine returned to be organized thanks to the funds made available by the Fédération Française de Football (FFF).
 With the 2009-2010 season it went to professionalism, being the contracts previously signed semi-professional.
 Until the 1991–92 season, the championship included a first group stage followed by a direct elimination phase with a final to decree the winning team of the title.
-Starting from the 1992–93 season he went to an Italian group with round and back bets.
+Starting from the 1992–93 season they went to an Italian group with round and back bets.
 Over the years there has been an alternation between the winning teams of the championship.
 In the 1970s, the Stade de Reims won the first three championships and in all five titles over eight years, from 1974 to 1982.
 The 1980s saw the dominance of the VGA Saint-Maur, able to win six titles between 1983 and 1990, four consecutive years between 1985 and 1988.
 In the 1990s there was an alternation in the wins of the Lyon-Juvisy championship before the four consecutive titles won by Toulouse between 1999 and 2002.
 From 2007 to 2018, Division 1 Féminine saw Lyon dominate and win twelve consecutive championships.
 This has made Lyon the most successful side since 1975 with 14 titles, followed by VGA Saint-Maur and Paris FC with six apiece.

 Since the 2019-20 season France has seen the top 3 teams in Division 1 qualify for UEFA Women's Champions League tournament, before which two teams were sent.
 Lyon are the most successful team in the history of the tournament with seven wins and two other final appearances (3 more than German side Frankfurt).
 The other French side to have reached the final are PSG who have appeared twice without victory.

 The national cup competition, the Coupe de France féminine, was first contested in 2002.
 Lyon have won 9 of the 19 finals, with only Montpellier (3), Lyon and PSG (2) the other only clubs to have won more than once.
 A total of 124 clubs took part in the 2020-21 tournament, participation of which is voluntary for clubs at Tier 4 level.
 The super cup, between the league and cup winners, is named Trophee des Championnes Féminin.